justincfeng/cereal.jl/docs/src/locatorfuncs.md

 2. Assuming the tetrahedron has finite volume, find the circumcenter and circumradius.
-The circumcenter provides the spatial coordinates of the intersection point in the new frame, and the circumradius provides the time coordinate (via time of flight).
+The circumcenter provides the spatial coordinates of the intersection point in the new frame, and the circumradius provides the time coordinate offset (via time of flight).

 3. Transform back to obtain the coordinates of the intersection point in the original frame.